Employment in the UK: November 2024

 !

-The ongoing challenges with response rates and levels mean that LFS-based labour market statistics will be badged as official statistics in development until further review.
-Read more in Section 11: Measuring the data.
+These are official statistics in development and we advise caution when using the data.
+Ongoing challenges with response rates and levels mean that LFS-based labour market statistics will be badged as official statistics in development until further review.
+Read more in Section 11: Data sources and quality.

 Back to table of contents